 Abstract

-I am a PhD-trained data scientist with four years in national healthcare regulation, combining rigorous statistical foundations — causal inference, Bayesian modelling, experimental design — with hands-on experience building and evaluating AI systems where the consequences of error are real.
+I am a PhD-trained behavioural researcher and data scientist with four years in national healthcare regulation, combining rigorous statistical foundations including causal inference, Bayesian modelling, experimental design, with hands-on experience building and evaluating AI systems where the consequences of error are real.
 My path was non-linear by design: clinical psychology settings, doctoral neuropsychology research, and national-scale NHS data work each added a layer that purely technical routes miss.
 I am drawn to problems where the statistical question and the human question are inseparable.
+Equally at home designing a psychophysics paradigm, a national patient survey, or an LLM evaluation framework — the common thread is rigorous measurement under real-world constraints.

 AI Evaluation Framework · Live · Feb 2026